ShangChunLin/ML-cDFT/README.md

 # ML-cDFT
 Machine learning classical density functional theory (ML-cDFT)

 A machine learning method to approximate the classical free energy density functional.
-The detail could be found in SciPost, https://scipost.org/SciPostPhys.6.2.025
+The detail could be found in the paper in SciPost, https://scipost.org/SciPostPhys.6.2.025

 Usaully ML is a black box to theoretical physicists, here we try to discover the insight and connect ML with cDFT.
 This is a project to answer, "could ML find a free energy functional?".
 The short answer is, sort of yes, as least it could be approximated by ML.